pdbjjens/ioBroker.vbus-gw/README.md

 ## Known issues

-- This adapter currently supports only one serial port.
+- This adapter currently supports up to 3 serial ports.
+- Sending the PASS command returns +OK instead of an error regardless of whether the password submitted is correct or not
+- VBus.net connected devices are not emulated.
+Sending the CONNECT (via tag) command returns +OK although no connction is established.
+- Only connection requests with the default password "vbus" are accepted.
 - Selecting a non-existing channel using the CHANNEL command returns +OK instead of an error.
 - Sending the DATA command with a non-existing channel selected returns +OK, but immediately closes the connection afterwards.